longevity-genie/just-agents/README.md

 This example shows how a Chain of Thought agent can use a custom function to count letter occurrences in a word.
 The agent can reason about the problem and use the provided tool to solve it.

+# Package structure

+- just_agents - core library
+- just_agents_sandbox - contains sandbox containers for safe code executions and code running agents
+- just_agents_examples - contains examples
+- just_agents_tools - contains useful tools that you can use in your agents

 # Installation

 If you want to install as pip package use: